 Mattachine Steps, Public stairway in Silver Lake, Los Angeles, United States

-The steps were built in the 1920s to help residents reach public transportation and markets.
-In 2012, they received official recognition as a memorial to Harry Hay and the Mattachine Society.
+The stairway was built in the 1920s to help residents reach public transportation and shops in the city below.
+In 2012, it was officially designated as a memorial to Harry Hay and the Mattachine Society.

 The community of curious travelers